cockroachdb/docs/v21.2/common-issues-to-monitor.md

 Issues at the [storage layer](architecture/storage-layer.html), including a misshapen LSM and high read amplification, can be observed when compaction falls behind due to insufficient CPU.

 - The [**LSM L0 Health**](ui-overload-dashboard.html#lsm-l0-health) graph on the Overload dashboard shows the health of the [persistent stores](architecture/storage-layer.html), which are implemented as log-structured merge (LSM) trees.
 Level 0 is the highest level of the LSM tree and consists of files containing the latest data written to the [Pebble storage engine](cockroach-start.html#storage-engine).
+For more information about LSM levels and how LSMs work, see [Log structured merge trees](architecture/storage-layer.html#log-structured-merge-trees).

     {% include {{ page.version.version }}/prod-deployment/healthy-lsm.md %}